Adele: Emotion and simplicity are enough at comeback Hyde Park gig

 "It's so strange to be in front of a crowd again," she told them.

 This would not have been her live comeback if a Las Vegas residency that was scheduled to start in January had gone ahead.
-But she postponed it 24 hours before the first show, tearfully informing ticket holders it "ain't ready".
+But she postponed it 24 hours before the first show, tearfully informing ticket-holders it "ain't ready".

 She told Friday's show that she would announce the rearranged US dates "very, very soon", and that her team were waiting for "one more piece of equipment".

-The set-up for the British Summer Time festival wasn't especially complicated.
-Her initial show of emotion was a display of the down-to-earth persona that is a big part of her appeal.
+Her initial show of her feelings was a display of the down-to-earth persona that is a big part of her appeal.

 It soon became obvious that the glammed-up girl next door can still push emotional buttons few other pop stars can reach.